NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 #### 3.2 System Test Automation

-To aid in automation of system tests, we suggest doing the following:
+To aid in the automation of system tests, we suggest doing the following:

 1. Have a schedule for running system tests (e.g. nightly, weekly)
 2. Ensure software is built and published to repositories:
-   - Stand-alone components of your software should be independently released, built or packaged to be published on public repositories
+   - Stand-alone components of your software should be independently released, built, or packaged to be published on public repositories
    - (Optional) a final, single build of an integrated software consisting of multiple components is built, packaged, and published to a public repository
 3. Pull built or packaged artifacts from repositories and deploy software release (components or single package) to a virtualized environment
 4. Test the deployed release against a set of specified system tests

-The below diagram illustrates this concept:
+The diagram below illustrates this concept:

 ```mermaid
 graph TD